ShaniDLP/Pakal/README.md

 # Pakal

-A Website that displays wonderful places to sit in nature with friends and drink coffee.
+A Website that displays wonderful places to rest in nature with friends and drink coffee.

 The site was built as part of a Final project course of She-codes.